Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Puppeteer's String Attack 17** ● **Arcane, Psychic, Consistent, Focus**
 > **Ranged** 20, one creature
 > **Attack:**  Wisdom vs Will
 > **Hit:**  Until the start of your next turn, you either look through the targets eyes or you force the target to see what you see.
-While looking through the target’s eyes, the target is unaware and you grant combat advantage to all creatures: while looking through
+While looking through the target’s eyes, the target is unaware and you grant combat advantage to all creatures: while looking through yours, the target grants combat advantage to all creatures.
+If the target takes damage, the effect ends.
 > **Maintain:**  Swift: The effect persists.
 You can sustain until the end of the encounter or five minutes.

 > #### Field Control